FreeCAD/FreeCAD/BUILD_OSX.md

 </details>

-On macOS most if not all filesystems are case **insensitive** whereas most GNU+Linux distros use _case sensitive_ file systems.
-So if freecad source is cloned within a `FreeCAD` directory the build process on macOS will look for a `freecad` that is _case sensitive_ however the file system isn't case sensitive, thus the compiler will provide the above warning message.
+On macOS most filesystems are case **insensitive**, whereas most GNU+Linux distros use _case sensitive_ file systems.
+So if FreeCAD source is cloned within a `FreeCAD` directory the build process on macOS may look for a `freecad` that is _case sensitive_ however the file system isn't case sensitive, thus the compiler will provide the above warning message.

 One way to resolve such error message is to rename `FreeCAD` to `freecad`